Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

 The EBA simply states that a VC Institution will need to obtain a licence in a Host State if it “intends to provide VC-related services” in that state.
-Obviously, the use of the word ‘intend’ can only be a typo as the EBA cannot seriously expect that a licensing requirement in a Host State flows from an intention to provide a service there.
+Obviously, the use of the word ‘intend’ should be taken literally as the EBA cannot seriously expect that a licensing requirement in a Host State flows from an intention to provide a service there.

-However, what cannot be ascribed to a typo is the fact that the EBA refers to the provision of services and not ‘establishment’ as being the trigger for Host State licensing/registration.
+However, what cannot be ascribed to a typo is the fact that the EBA refers to the provision of services and not ‘establishment’ as being the trigger for Host State licensing or registration.

 The EBA further talks of:

-the difficulties of enforcing a Host State registration/licensing requirement when a VC Institution “[provides] VC-related services in [the Host State’s] jurisdiction”.
+· the difficulties of enforcing a Host State registration or licensing requirement when a VC Institution “[provides] VC-related services in [the Host State’s] jurisdiction”.

-It follows that the EBA considers the triggering of the requirement for Host State licensing/registration to be simply from the provision of online services from a Home State into a Host State.
+It follows that the EBA considers the triggering of the requirement for Host State licensing or registration to be simply from the provision of online services from a Home State into a Host State.
 In essence, the EBA does not draw any distinction between being ‘established’ in a Host State and providing online services into a Host State.

 Let’s breakdown the EBA’s first statement.